 5 Ways to Hear Your Intuitive Voice

 Intuition is a vital part of every day life.
-Its purpose is multifold as it beckons us to follow a path to safety, understanding, and overall well-being.
+Its purpose is multifold as it beckons us to follow our path to safety, understanding, and overall well-being.

-Intuitive intelligence presents itself in many ways - and differently for each person.
-There's no one method to receiving the valuable intel our sixth sense delivers, but there are a few tricks to making it easier.
+Tapping into this subconscious frequency can be difficult, however, given the 50,000 conscious thoughts per day that clog our mind.
+On top of that, intuitive intelligence presents itself differently for each person, so there is no one method to receiving the valuable intel our sixth sense is trying to deliver.
+But there are a few tricks to making it easier.

-Here are 5 ways to more quickly and efficiently catch those whispers of wisdom that reside deeply within your heart and soul.
+Here are 5 ways to more quickly and efficiently catch those ellusive whispers of wisdom.

 Stillness